sblabkribb/essprotseq/README.md

 # Bacterial Essential Protein Prediction Based on Sequence

 ## Introduction
-This repository provides the source codes and example datasets that reproduce the test environments for each model introduced in the paper, *"Deep Learning-based Simple Ensemble Approach for Prediction of Bacterial Essential Genes Using Protein Sequence Embedding"*, as well as gene essentiality datasets for individual strains.
+This repository provides the source codes and example datasets that reproduce the test environments for each model introduced in the paper, *"Predicting Bacterial Essential Genes Using Only Protein Sequences via Protein Embedding Model Ensemble"*, as well as gene essentiality datasets for individual strains.
 Users can utilize the example code and data to implement protein sequence embedding and essential gene prediction, and can perform predictions on their own data with minor modifications to the provided example codes.

 ## Key Features
 - **Protein Sequence Is All You Need**: Predict bacterial essential genes using only their protein sequences without integration of complex multi-feature data.
 - **Extended Bacterial Essential Gene Dataset**: Experimental essentiality data (features: *'essentiality', 'protein_seq', 'dna_seq', 'genome_id', 'locus_tag', etc.*) of over *280,000 bacterial genes* collected from 79 studies.

 ## Model Performances
 ![performance](performance.png)

 ## Repository Structure
 - **`data/raw_data/`**: Essential gene datasets (include non-essential genes) of each strain.
 - **`data/test_exam/`**: Example test datasets consisting of genes from *E. coli* Keio collection.
 - **`models/`**: Models to predict essential genes (*'classifier ~'*) or encode protein sequences (*'embed_custom'*).